Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Community Call.md

 Ask a key question (How do we work together?)
 Consideration for 5-10 min
 Pick the top three most important (voting)
+Arranging hexagons
+What story are the clusters telling?